kallmetony/Account-Service/README.md

 # Account Service

-API for company to handle employees, their authorities and payrolls.
+API for company to handle employees' salaries and authorities.
 All regitred emails must end with @acme.com
 Service also has breached passwords table in the database.
 ## Tech Stack